quiltdata/t4/UserDocs.md

 ### Working with memory

-You can commit a Python object to a T4 file using the `put` command:
+You can save a Python object to a T4 file using the `put` command:

 ```python
 import t4